Protecting Our Spiritual Health

 Faith is an anchor

-While COVID-19 is causing widespread uncertainty, values, beliefs, and practices of faith can provide steady assurance and encouragement.
-Religious traditions help people to create meaning from suffering and inspire us to remain hopeful and joyful in the midst of profound difficulty.
+Our ever changing world creates uncertainty, so our values, beliefs, and practices of faith can provide steady assurance and encouragement.
+Religious traditions help people to create meaning from suffering and inspire us to remain hopeful and joyful even in the midst of profound difficulty.
 We can also look to the traditions and history of our faith to recognize ways our shared faith has sustained others and thus will sustain us and our communities.

-These weeks are going to be filled with mundane activities that will feel quite insignificant in the midst of a pandemic: endlessly watching Netflix, cleaning the dishes again, and helping the kids understand those three pesky math problems in their online homework.
-Mysteriously, faith holds each little thing in our life together, aiming everything toward the same meaningful end, and in doing so, can help to make even the most ordinary task feel worthy.
+Faith holds each little thing in our lives together, aiming everything toward the same meaningful end, and in doing so, can help to make even the most ordinary task feel worthy.
 Faith reminds us that our lives are connected to a larger story that is being told.

 Try these spiritual practices: